PipeWire/pipewire/doc/spa/design.md

 ## SPA Events

-Some interfaces will also allow you to register a callback (a hook) to receive a set of events.
+Some interfaces will also allow you to register a callback (a hook or listener) to be notified of events.
 This is usually when something changed internally in the interface and it wants to notify the registered listeners about this.

 For example, the `struct spa_node` interface has a method to register such an event handler like this: